Cape Town’s Silo Hotel

 The original structure, opened in 1924, was once the tallest building in sub-saharan Africa.
 Standing about 16 stories high, it’s dwarfed by many taller buildings now, but none that can claim such incredible redesign as this one.
 The current iteration of the structure has two tenants now — the Silo Hotel, and the Zeitz MOCAA art museum.
 The museum is housed in the lower 5 floors, and the 28-room hotel on 6 stories above it.
 The top 6 floors are very high-ceilinged floors, making the hotel rooms within very spacious.

 Each of the 28 rooms are designed slightly differently, with personal touches applied by the owner Liz Biden.
 There are one bedrooms, suites, and family suites, each with original art pieces by African artists.
 And probably what makes the hotel stand out the most are the ‘pillowed’ windows that run floor to ceiling in every room.

-The spacious main room of a suite in the Silo Hotel, Cape Town.
+The spacious main room of a suite in Cape Town’s Silo Hotel.

-A look at the huge ‘pillowed’ windows, seen in most rooms at the Silo Hotel, Cape Town.
+A look at the huge ‘pillowed’ windows, seen in most rooms at Cape Town’s Silo Hotel.